2025 Dobropillia offensive: Ukrainian counteroffensive

 In the second week of the offensive, Russian forces started advancing from Poltavka to the northwest, in an attempt to flank Shakhove and Volodymyrivka from the east.
 The Russian military said its forces had captured Pankivka, located southwest of Shakhove, on 20 August.
 On the other hand, the Ukrainian military claimed to have surrounded a Russian unit near Dobropillia.
 In early September, Russian forces advanced into southern Volodymyrivka.
 Ukrainian troops were able to push the Russians out of the settlement by 8 September.
 The next week, Ukrainian forces recaptured the village of Pankivka.
 The Ukrainian army continued pressing the Russian salient east of Dobropillia by the end of September.
 According to Ukrainian Commander-in-Chief Syrskyi, Ukrainian forces recaptured 175 square kilometers during their counteroffensive operations.
 He additionally reported that several Russian units were encircled.

 In early October, the Russian army renewed their assaults towards Shakhove and reentered Pankivka and the southern parts of Volodymyrivka.
 One week later, Ukrainian forces were able to repel a Russian company-sized mechanized assault heading towards Shakhove by destroying a column of armored vehicles.
 The ISW noted that Russia has increasingly been conducting mechanized assaults in this sector.
 Further to the northwest, units of the Ukrainian 132nd Separate Reconnaissance Battalion recaptured the village of Kucheriv Yar by 22 October.
 Over 50 Russian soldiers were captured by Ukrainian troops during the operation.
-A few days later, the Ukrainian 82nd Separate Air Assault Brigade retook the village of Sukhetske located north of Rodynske.
+A few days later on 25 October, the Ukrainian 82nd Separate Air Assault Brigade retook the village of Sukhetske located north of Rodynske as a supporting effort of the counteroffensive.
+By 26 October, DeepStateMap.Live updated their map to display that the final Russian forces in Kucheriv Yar, Sukhetske, and Zatyshok had been eliminated and the villages recaptured.

+On 29 November 2025, Commander of the Air Assault Forces of the Armed Forces of Ukraine, Lieutenant General Oleh Apostol, officially announced on national television the end of the Ukrainian counteroffensive operation, further stating Ukraine's objectives to end the Dobropillia offensive had been met.
+While this was the official announcement made regarding the end of the offensive, some sources had claimed the offensive had ended as far back as early October, and even more after the recapture of Kucheriv Yar in late October.